 After dinner, get caught up in the fun of Downtown Roanoke's nightlife scene.
 Have a few drinks and check out some of the stops on our Downtown Roanoke Bar Crawl.
-Enjoy great live music at intimate venues like The Blues BBQ Co. and Martin's Downtown Bar & Grill.
-Make new friends while sampling the vast craft beer selection at Blue 5, recently named "Virginia's Best Beer Bar" by CraftBeer.com.
+Enjoy great live music at intimate venues like Martin's Downtown Bar & Grill.
+Make new friends while sampling the vast craft beer selection at Blue 5, named "Virginia's Best Beer Bar" by CraftBeer.com.

 Begin your Blue Ridge Day at a restaurant Southern Living has recognized as serving one of the "5 Best Breakfasts in Virginia."
 The Roanoker Restaurant has provided home-cooked food and friendly service since 1941, and remains a cornerstone of the local community.

 The made-from-scratch biscuits and sausage gravy are the epitome of "comfort" food and this is the perfect opportunity to introduce your taste buds to the delicious combination of country ham and fried apples.

 The downtown district springs to life on Saturday mornings with the Historic Roanoke City Market.
 As one of the oldest, continuously operating farmers markets in Virginia, this is a historic Roanoke staple where stories and laughs are traded just as much as produce and goods.
 Meet the local vendors, such as Gary Goad, who make the market such a special place.
 Goad's unique collection of soaps or Janet Walter and her amazing variety of plants from Walter's Greenhouse may just convince you to take home some locally-sourced souvenirs.